Skip to main content

 The State Board for Community and Technical Colleges is led by a Governor-appointed board and provides leadership, advocacy, and coordination for Washington’s system of public community and technical colleges.
-SBCTC, a medium-sized state agency headquartered in Olympia — with offices in Spokane and Bellevue — has four main divisions: Education, Finance, Government Relations, and Information Technology.
+SBCTC, a medium-sized state agency headquartered in Olympia — with offices in Spokane and Bellevue — has four main divisions: Administrative Services, Education, Finance, and Information Technology.

 Interested in joining our dynamic, service-oriented team?
-See current employment opportunities at SBCTC.
+View current SBCTC employment opportunities on our Jobs page.

 Our community and technical college system remains focused on the educational challenge of our time: educating more people to higher levels in Washington State.
 Each year, nearly 500,000 students train for the workforce, prepare to transfer to a university, gain basic math and English skills, or pursue continuing education.
 Students rely on our colleges to make a better life for themselves.
 And our dedicated faculty and staff is committed to student success.

 Consider your future at one of our community or technical college campuses or district offices.
-Explore current employment opportunities system-wide.
+Explore the College System Jobs Search for current employment opportunities system-wide.

 We offer pay, benefits, flexibility, and workplace opportunities to help you get the most out of your career and out of life.
 It's all about taking advantage of what works for your individual situation.